top of page

 HOMEGROWN

 City Theatre's HOMEGROWN playwright development program is designed to nurture, elevate, and promote writers from historically marginalized communities.
 It provides the time, tools, and training needed to create their own body of work, aiming to diversify our professional playwright community in Miami and beyond.
-A cohort of four playwrights collaborates with the HOMEGROWN Master Playwright, Vanessa Garcia, engaging in creative instruction and professional development.
+A cohort of playwrights collaborates with the HOMEGROWN Lead Playwright, engaging in creative instruction and professional development.
 To learn more about the program, please email us at info@citytheatre.com.

 Participating Playwrights